paulf98/Mave-IDE-Theme/README.md

-# Mave Theme
+# Mave IDE Theme

-# HCI2B Group Zweibrücken, (DE)
-This is a default Theme Extension to use CI of Mave in Mave Editor.
+This is a customized VS Code Theme Extension for the use in the driving simulation framework Mave.
+The Theme Extension is used in a customized IDE based on Eclipse Theia.

+### HCI2B Group Zweibrücken, (DE)